Magog Textile Mill National Historic Site

 In 1883, Alvin Moore and William Hobbs founded the Magog Textile and Print Company.
 They built a facility on the banks of the Magog River and, in the spring of 1884, the plant printed the first pieces of cotton in the country.
 Until 1899, it was the only mill in Canada that printed cotton.

 In 1888, the company added an additional mill and began to spin and weave.
-By bringing together spinning, weaving, bleaching, and printing operations in a single industrial complex, the Magog Textile Mills played an important role in modernizing the cotton industry in 19th-century Canada.
+By bringing together spinning, weaving, bleaching, and printing operations in a single industrial complex, the Magog Textile Mills played an important role in the consolidation of the cotton industry in 19th-century Canada.

 In 1889, financial difficulties at the Magog Textile and Print Company led to the sale of the facility to Hochelaga Cotton Co.
 The following year, Hochelaga Cotton Co. was integrated with Dominion Cotton Mills.
 In 1905, the latter merged with several other companies to form Dominion Textile.
 Dominion Textile experienced strong growth throughout the 20th century, expanding the industrial complex in Magog with many new buildings.
 This was made possible in part by the growing workforce in Magog.
 During the 1930s, while an economic crisis was raging across the country, Dominion Textile continued its expansion, accounting for about 80% of Magog’s manufacturing jobs.
 By 1943, there were 2,300 people working at Dominion Textile.